NotPrab/.NET-Deobfuscator/README.md

   - [Harmony](https://github.com/pardeike/Harmony) - A library for patching, replacing and decorating .NET and Mono methods during runtime
   - [JitUnpacker-Framework](https://github.com/wwh1004/JitUnpacker-Framework) - A jit hook and unpacker framework
   - [dnpatch](https://github.com/ioncodes/dnpatch) - dnpatch is the ultimate library for all your .NET patching needs.
 It offers automated assembly patching, signature scanning and last but but not least bypassing of obfuscators by its ability to find methods in renamed/obfuscated types.
 Since the stars on GitHub exploded in a few days, dnpatch has been extended by a couple of projects.
 The most important one is dnpatch.deobfuscation which integrates de4dot directly into dnpatch.
 Also there is dnpatch.script, which gives you the ability to write patchers with pure JSON!
 The library itself uses dnlib (see next part).
+  - [EazRemoveTrial](https://github.com/M4doT/EazRemoveTrial) - After protected with Eazfuscator trial version then drag your protected file into EazRemoveTrial.exe, So you can use it forever not for 7 days, Working with lastest version

 - ### Renamer
   - [simple-deobfuscator](https://github.com/SLenik/simple-deobfuscator) - simple-deobfuscator
+  - [BB-Deob](https://github.com/KadeDev/BB-Deob) - BeeByte Deobfuscator simply renames all the classes/fields/methods/params to readable strings that can be understood.
+AS I know BB Obfuscator only renames classes and etc, so it should be fully reversable at that point.

 - ### Panda
   - [Panda-Deobfuscator](https://github.com/Alxs009/Panda-Deobfuscator) - Panda Deobfuscator